NSHipster/articles/2014-07-14-nsoperation.md

 ## Asynchronous Operations

-Another change in iOS 8 / Mac OS X 10.10 is the deprecation of the `concurrent` property in favor of the new `asynchronous` property.
+Another change in iOS 8 / OS X Yosemite is the deprecation of the `concurrent` property in favor of the new `asynchronous` property.

 Originally, the `concurrent` property was used to distinguish between operations that performed all of its work in a single `main` function, and those that managed their own state while executing asynchronously.
 This property was also used to determine whether `NSOperationQueue` would execute a method in a separate thread.
 After `NSOperationQueue` was changed to run on an internal dispatch queue rather than manage threads directly, this aspect of the property was ignored.
 The new `synchronous` property clears away the semantic cobwebs of `concurrent`, and is now the sole determination of whether an `NSOperation` should execute synchronously in `main`, or asynchronously.